sinedied/genaiscript-talk/slides.md

 <!--
 jQuery once simplified web development by abstracting away complexities — and I think AI needs the same today.

 Nearly 20 years ago, jQuery changed the way we build web applications.
-It made it easier to manipulate the DOM, handle events, and create animations.
+It made it easier to manipulate the DOM, handle events, and create animations, when browsers at the time were full of quirks.
 It was a game-changer, allowing developers like me and you to focus on what we wanted to achieve.

-Again, GenAI needs the same today.
+Today, we face a similar challenge with GenAI.
+Every week we have new models, new tools, new approaches, and trying to get productive with GenAI while keeping up with all the changes can be overwhelming.
 -->

 ---